Maschette/redartR/README.md

 difficult to modify it to suit your needs.

-This `gl.pcoa.plot.builder` function takes a slightly different appraoch, returning a object of class `ggbuilder`, which contains the data and code required to produce the `ggplot` object.
+This `gl.pcoa.plot.builder` function takes a slightly different approach, returning an object of class `ggbuilder`, which contains the data and code required to produce the `ggplot` object.
 You can modify that code and/or data inside the `ggbuilder` object.
 Printing or plotting the `ggbuilder` object then evaluates that code and produces a